{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 • Steel ORCA (Princeton)

 Although cloud services are growing in popularity, a data center can’t afford to eliminate traditional managed services and dedicated hosting from their business.
-If they chose to follow this path, they would potentially be denying themselves of market share that is still very much alive.
+If they chose to follow this path, they would potentially deny themselves of the market share that is still alive.

-So although it might be less expensive not to offer managed services it’s important to have those options.
+So although it might be less expensive not to offer managed services, having those options is important.
 So expect data centers to offer both traditional Tier 1 colocation as well as managed services in the near future.

-Further, a company operating a data center in New Jersey is also aware that it needs to maintain managed services for web-based application hosting and enterprise application hosting which require managed services to deal with the underlying cloud infrastructure.
+Further, a company operating a data center in New Jersey is also aware that it must maintain managed services for web-based and enterprise application hosting, which require managed services to deal with the underlying cloud infrastructure.

 Have you been using managed services from a data center in the Garden State?
 What drove you to choose managed services?
 Please share your experience in the Comments box below.